 The standard permits two transition methods, (1) to apply the new lease requirements at the beginning of the earliest period presented, or (2) to apply the new lease requirements at the effective date.
-Under both transition methods there is a cumulative effect adjustment.
 The Company adopted Topic 842 as of January 1, 2019 using the effective date method, in which it did not restate prior periods.
 Upon adoption, the Company elected the package of practical expedients permitted under the transition guidance within Topic 842 which, among other things, allowed it to carry forward the historical lease classification.

-The adoption of Topic 842 resulted in recognition of approximately \$1.6 million of right-of-use assets and \$1.6 million of lease liabilities on the Company's balance sheets.
+The adoption of Topic 842 on January 1, 2019 resulted in recognition of approximately \$1.6 million of right-of-use assets and \$1.6 million of lease liabilities on the Company's balance sheets.
 The adoption did not have a material impact on the Company's statements of operations or accumulated deficit.
-The Company has implemented changes to related processes, controls and disclosures in connection with the adoption of Topic 842 (Note 8).
+The Company has implemented changes to related processes, controls and disclosures in connection with the adoption of Topic 842.